EishtKG/Basic-Calculator-with-few-Themes/README.md

 - `Escape` → clear all

 **Themes**
-- 6 handpicked gradient themes
+- 6 gradient themes that i liked while searching over internet
 - Animated dot indicators below the calculator
 - Theme name appears with a blur-in animation on switch
 - Remembers active theme dot with a colored indicator